ma16/rpio/cc/Console/Device/Ds18s20/1wire.md

 ## ROM Commands

 After the Master has detected a Presence Pulse, it can issue a ROM command.
-These commands operate on the unique 64-bit ROM codes of each Slave and allow the Master to single out a Slave if more than one is present.
+These commands can operate on the unique 64-bit ROM code of the Slaves and allow the Master to single out a Slave.
 The ROM commands also allow the Master to determine how many and what types of Slaves are present or if any Slave has experienced an Alarm condition.

 There are five ROM commands, and each command is 8 bits long: